 Planning the perfect bachelorette for a close friend or even family member is hard work.
 There’s a lot of planning and logistics involved, and you can start feeling like you’re letting them down if any mishaps happen.
-Here’s how to make sure you don’t completely fly off the handle before and during the party.
+Here’s how to make sure you

 All of us lead busy lives so if you don’t have time to plan the huge and elaborate Hollywood-style bachelorette you’ve always imagined, don’t feel guilty.
 Either scale down your grand plans or bring in another close friend or two to help you out.